junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 If a baby vomits when you lay him down after nursing, try sitting him upright for a while after each feeding.
 A baby who vomits violently, or so much and so often that he begins to lose weight or become dehydrated, is ill.
-If the baby also has diarrhea, he probably has a gut infection (p.
-157).
-Bacterial infection of the blood (see the next pages), meningitis (p.
-185), and other infections may also cause vomiting.
+If the baby also has diarrhea, he probably has a gut infection ([page 157](#page-157)).
+Bacterial infection of the blood (see the next pages), meningitis ([page 185](#page-185)), and other infections may also cause vomiting.

-If the vomit is yellow or green, there may be a gut obstruction (p.
-94), especially if the belly is very swollen or the baby has not been having bowel movements.
+If the vomit is yellow or green, there may be a gut obstruction ([page 94](#page-94)), especially if the belly is very swollen or the baby has not been having bowel movements.
 Take the baby to a health center at once.

 6. The baby stops sucking well.
 If more than 4 hours pass and the baby still will not nurse, this is a danger sign, especially if the baby seems very sleepy or ill, or if he cries or moves differently from normal.
-Many illnesses can cause these signs, but the most common and dangerous causes in the first 2 weeks of life are a bacterial infection of the blood (see next 2 pages) and tetanus (p.
-182).
+Many illnesses can cause these signs, but the most common and dangerous causes in the first 2 weeks of life are a bacterial infection of the blood (see next 2 pages) and tetanus ([page 182](#page-182)).

 ## burp your baby after feeding.